 When you are engaged in a call, a single burst of ringing signals the next incoming call.
-The ringing is optional; see Turning the New Call Ring Off/On on page 15 for more information.
 Subsequent calls do not ring the console-even with the New Call Ring turned on.
 The only way to tell that calls are waiting is by the C/W indicator on the console display.